Where’s My Connecticut State Tax Refund?

 Find information about your Connecticut state income taxes below.
-Check your filing and refund status and for any state.
+Check your filing and refund status for any state.

 Where’s My Connecticut Tax Refund?